-The person who files a caveat is known as Caveator.
+The person who files a caveat is known as caveator.

-Through caveat, the caveator claims his right to appear before the court on hearing of an application made or likely to be made in a suit instituted or about to be instituted.
+Through caveat, the caveator claims his right to appear before the court on the hearing of an application made or likely to be made in a suit instituted or about to be instituted.

-2. To avoid the multiplicity of proceedings.
+II.
+To avoid the multiplicity of proceedings.

 Caveat is lodged in the form of a petition.